AlibabaPAI/llumnix/docs/Arguments.md

 `--enable-chunked-prefill`
 - Llumnix does not support chunked prefill currently.

-`--use-v2-block-manager`
-- Llumnix does not support speculative decoding currently.

 `--speculative-model`
 - Llumnix does not support speculative decoding currently.

+`--pipeline-parallel-size`
+- Llumnix does not support pipeline parallel currently.

+`--num-schedule-steps`
+- Llumnix does not support multi-step scheduling.

 Besides, Llumnix does not support sampling algorithms whose number of ouput sequences is greater than one (vllm.SamplingParams.n > 1), such as beam search.